jeremiedimino/slides/build-system-meetup-london-2019/README.md

-Talk at MF#K in Copenhagen about Selective Applicative Functors in Dune on the 28th of May 2019.
+Talk given at the build system meetup organised by Google and Cloudfare in October 2019.